 |||C. Roychoudhuri, A. F. Kracklauer, and K. Creath (eds.), The Nature of Light.
 What is a Photon?, CRC Press, Boca Raton, FL (2008)|

-See also: single photon counting, quantum optics, spontaneous emission, stimulated emission, nonclassical light, phonons, Spotlight article 2007-03-23, Spotlight article 2008-05-05
+See also: photon counting, quantum optics, spontaneous emission, stimulated emission, nonclassical light, phonons, The Photonics Spotlight 2007-03-23, The Photonics Spotlight 2008-05-05